 The future of GameFi

-Despite having roots that trace to the very beginning of cryptocurrency, GameFi is just starting to attract mainstream appeal.
+Despite having roots that trace to the very beginnings of cryptocurrency, GameFi is just starting to attract mainstream appeal.
 Demonstrating the niche’s growth neatly is the success of one of its flagship titles, Axie Infinity.
 In August 2021, Axie Infinity became the first blockchain game to surpass $1 billion in total token sales — one-fifth of which occurred in a single week — and has hosted more than a million daily active players.

 While previous blockchain games struggled to attract mainstream appeal, the technology backing them and the understanding of it has developed to the point where new GameFi titles are finding large fan bases.
 For some industry commentators, gaming represents the most likely route to widespread blockchain adoption.

-The more than 2.7 billion video gamers worldwide are already very familiar with the notion of scarce digital items, tokenization and in-game currencies.
+The more than 2.7 billion video gamers worldwide are already very familiar with the notion of scarce digital items, tokenization, and in-game currencies.
 Meanwhile, blockchain technology empowers these gamers in a way that has clear benefits — both financially and in terms of a title’s development.
 Therefore, it is not difficult to imagine GameFi taking increasingly bigger bites out of the global video games market worth $175 billion.